3 insights, 2 findings, 1 action (December 26, 2019)

-Pre-retirees and retirees alike don’t give this nearly as much consideration as they should.
-And that can have detrimental consequences to their retirement.
+Pre-retirees and retirees don’t consider this nearly as much as they should.
+And that can have detrimental consequences on their retirement.
 While most take the lump sum option, roll it into an IRA and systematically withdraw funds for retirement income, the often ignored annuity option may be the better choice in many cases.
-The benefits of this option range from increasing the probability of not running out of money, as payments last for life and decreased investment risk because benefits are not dependent on market performance to simplified financial management (portfolio management and withdrawal decisions), as payment amount and timing are automated.
+The benefits of this option range from increasing the probability of not running out of money, as payments last for life, and decreased investment risk because benefits are not dependent on market performance to simplified financial management (portfolio management and withdrawal decisions), as payment amount and timing are automated.

 III.
 Why are you investing?

 Investing isn’t about getting huge returns – it’s a tool for meeting your financial goals.
-You don’t want to take any more risk than you actually need to.
+You don’t want to take any more risk than you need to.
 Investing solely for returns can lead to taking additional risks that undermine attaining retirement goals.
-Instead, investing for financial goals allows you to take only the amount of risk actually needed to reach your goal.
-Achieving retirement success depends less on getting outsize returns and more on meeting goals that support retirement.
+Instead, investing for financial goals allows you to take only the risk needed to reach your goal.
+Retirement success depends less on getting outsize returns and more on meeting goals supporting retirement.

 2 FINDINGS FROM OTHERS